tacman/msgphp/docs/infrastructure/doctrine-dbal.md

 `MsgPhp\Domain\Infra\Doctrine\DomainIdType`.
 Its purpose is to abstract the underlying data type of the identifier value.

 The design is based on [late static bindings], due the design of the Doctrine type system itself.
-Besides extending from the default [`Type`][api-type] implementation it can be used as a base type for custom identifiers (which in turn require custom types).
+It extends from the default [`Type`][api-type] implementation and can either be used generic or as a base class for custom identifier (which in turn require custom types).

 - `static setClass(string $class): void`
     - `$class`: A sub class of `DomainIdInterface` to use as PHP value.
-If not set the [default identifier](../ddd/identifiers.md#msgphpdomaindomainid) object is used.
+If not set the [default identifier](../ddd/identifiers.md#msgphpdomaindomainid) is used.
 - `static getClass(): string`
 - `static setDataType(string $type): void`
     - `$type`: A doctrine type name to use as underlying data type.
-If not set it defaults to `Type::INTEGER`.
+If not set `Type::INTEGER` is used.
 - `static getDataType(): string`

 ### Basic example